-Points Rummy (the 13-card format) is a card game played by two to six players.
+Points Rummy (the 13-card format) is a card game played by two to six players and is a hot favorite among people who play online rummy for cash.
 If there are only two players, then a standard deck with 52 cards plus a Joker is used.
 If there are more than two players, then two decks of 52 cards each plus two printed Jokers (106 cards in all) are used.

 Each player must stake the pre-decided table amount at the beginning of a cash rummy game.
 Which player gets to make the first move is decided by dealing one card each at random, and each player is dealt 13 cards at random.
 The game commences when the first card from the pack is placed on the table face up to form the open deck, and the remaining cards are placed face down to form the closed deck.
 Moreover, a Joker is selected at random and the game starts.

 The objective of Points Rummy is to arrange all the 13 cards in one’s hand in sequences and sets/sequences.
 Once the game starts, every player takes turns to pick cards from the closed/open deck and discard cards to the open deck and pursues the objective of arranging the cards in required sequences and sets/sequences.

 Players can also use the Joker (selected at random at the beginning of the game) in place of any missing card to complete a set/sequence.
 Once a player has formed the required number of sequences and sets/sequences, he/she discards a card to the finish slot to declare his/her hand.
 He/She must show his/her cards arranged in sequences and sets/sequences and then hit the Declare button.